UBC-LFS/dietetics-group-assignments/README.txt

 - Preassigned Students: This setting allows you to preassign students to specific projects.
     - First textbox: Enter the Student ID.
     - Second textbox:  Enter the Project name exactly as it appears in your CSV file.
+- Mandatory Projects: This setting allows you to specify projects that a student can only be assigned to.
+    - First textbox: Enter the Student ID.
+    - Second textbox: Enter the project names exactly as they appear in your CSV file, separated by commas.
+- Prohibited Projects: This setting allows you to specify projects that a student must not be assigned to.
+    - First textbox: Enter the Student ID.
+    - Second textbox: Enter the project names exactly as they appear in your CSV file, separated by commas.

 =================